WBRX: History

 The history of 94.3 and 94.7 in the area is intertwined.

 94.3 first signed on the air in November 1981 as WRKE, founded by legendary Pittsburgh broadcaster Ed Sherlock and his business partner Neil Hart, who formed Sherlock-Hart Broadcasting the year before.
-The station was consulted by Pittsburgh program director and air personality Clarke Ingram, who at the time was at 96KX (now WKST-FM) On March 19, 1982, the call sign was changed from WRKE to WBXQ.
-In addition to owning WBXQ, Sherlock and Hart owned WAMQ (now WYUP) in Loretto, which programmed a format of oldies-heavy, adult contemporary music.
+The station broadcast a Top 40/CHR music format, and was consulted by Pittsburgh program director and air personality Clarke Ingram, who at the time was at 96KX (now WKST-FM).
+On March 19, 1982, the call sign was changed from WRKE to WBXQ, and used the moniker Q94 branding.
+In addition to owning WBXQ, Sherlock and Hart owned then-oldies-lean AC station WAMQ (now WYUP) in Loretto.

 In 1990, Sherlock and Hart dissolved their partnership, with Hart leaving to pursue other interests.
 WAMQ, which was falling into some financial difficulty, was sold to WBXQ Operations Manager Tom Stevens for $55,000 in July 1992.
 Sherlock retained possession of WBXQ.

 94.7 was first assigned the call sign "WKBE" on October 31, 1988.
 On June 16, 1989, the call sign was changed to WHUM-FM and then changed again to WBRX on December 15, 1989.
 For many years, WBRX simulcasted WBXQ.